-With development slated to commence early to mid 2017; Civic Quarter should be complete and ready for occupancy by mid 2019.
+With development slated to commence early to mid 2017; CQ Canberra should be complete and ready for occupancy by mid 2019.

 Mr O’Brien said “The workplace is changing and we are engaging with a number of tenants who want to provide their staff with an environment that is innovative, connected, flexible and provides the highest level of amenity.
 As with all our projects we will work with our tenants to ensure their requirements are met now and into the future.”

 APG is well known in the ACT for their leading commercial developments, including the award-winning Louisa Lawson Building in Tuggeranong which houses the Department of Human Services and 28 Sydney Ave, Forrest, the Canberra Offices of PwC & IBM.